 The eviction of impoverished, indebted families is becoming increasingly common in Hungary—but so too are anti-eviction blockades.
 Nonviolent direct action has been used in such circumstances for years by the Hungarian grassroots activist group The City Is For All, which brings activists living in homelessness and housing poverty to work together with allies for the right to housing for all.

 What lessons can be learned from this, and how can such confrontational tactics be embedded in a broader campaign strategy?
-Furthermore, not all evictions can be stopped, and why is it important to use nonviolent direct action even in those cases?
-The webinar will provide an insider view on the struggle against evictions and an interpretation of the role that tactics of civil resistance play in that struggle.
+Furthermore, if all evictions can be stopped, why is it important to use nonviolent direct action even in those cases?
+The webinar provides an insider view on the struggle against evictions and an interpretation of the role that tactics of civil resistance play in that struggle.